Radio Boulevard

 NOTE: Be aware that the IF transformers change slightly in the later versions of the SP-600 and will have slightly different connections to the terminals under the chassis.

-photo right: The IF section of the SP-600 with the shields removed allowing access to the molded capacitors.
+The IF section of the SP-600 with the shields removed allowing access to the molded capacitors.
 The nearest IF transformer has already had the new SBE "Orange Drop" replacement capacitor installed.
 Note here that the 2200 ohm resistor is 5% - I had to replace the burned up original 10% resistor because of the leaky original capacitor (SP-600-25C.)

-photo above: T-1 455kc/3.955mc Mixer Transformer with the shield removed showing the C-D molded capacitor located inside.
+T-1 455kc/3.955mc Mixer Transformer with the shield removed showing the C-D molded capacitor located inside.
 This unit requires the removal of a couple of other adjacent assemblies just to gain access to replace the one molded capacitor located inside.
 (SP-600-25C.)

 T-1 455kc and 3.955mc Mixer Transformer

 This is the small assembly that is mounted on the right side of the RF tuning box near the power supply filter chokes.
 It is held to the RF box by six screws that are difficult to access in the non-"X" receivers because of their proximity to the power supply filter chokes and impossible to access in the receivers with the "X" option.
 In "X" optioned receivers, the Crystal Controlled Oscillator unit has to be removed first.
 Unsolder the four wires that connect to the Filter Capacitor/Filter Choke mounting assembly, remove the four screws and dismount the assembly.
 You don't have to unsolder the wires that connect to the Crystal Controlled Oscillator unless you are going to remove it for rebuilt, then unsolder them.
 Unscrew the fours screws that mount the Crystal Controlled Oscillator and move it out of the way (or remove it for rebuild if you've unsoldered the wires.)
 Now you should have easy access to T-1.
 On non-"X" receivers all you have to do is remove the mounting screws from the nearest filter choke and move it back and to the side to allow the cover of T-1 to be removed.
 Once the cover of T-1 can be removed, then you can access the single .01uf 400wvdc molded capacitor located inside.
 After replacement of the capacitor, the cover can be re-installed.
-If you are not going to rebuild the Crystal Controlled Oscillator then remount it (but if you have then resolder those wires) and then remount the filter choke-capacitor assembly and resolder those wires.
+If you are not going to rebuild the Crystal Controlled Oscillator then remount it (but if you have rebuilt it then resolder those wires) and then remount the filter choke-capacitor assembly and resolder those wires.

 The 3.955mc Conversion Oscillator